amanzi/amanzi/spack/README.md

 alquimia	amanzi		ascemio		ccse		crunchtope	mstk		petsc		pflotran	trilinos
 ```

-Note that packages such as alquimia, petsc, pflotran and trilinos are obtained importing the original packages and then augmented with additional requirements such as patches, addiitonal dependencies or additional compiler flags, to have the Amanzi spack build proceed as needed.
+Note that packages such as alquimia, petsc, pflotran and trilinos are obtained importing the original spackages and then augmented with Amanzi-specific requirements such as patches, additional dependencies, or additional compiler flags.

-# Quick Start Amanzi build with Spack
+# Quick start Amanzi build with Spack

 Find compiler: